 For me, one of the small comforts of this pandemic is that little kids are at relatively lower risk of serious illness from COVID-19.
 What do we know about the risk from COVID-19 for kids who’ve undergone transplant?
 And are they more at risk than they would be from other circulating respiratory viruses?

-Waghmare: It’s true that children tend to have more mild or asymptomatic disease the younger they are, excluding newborns, so that generally we don’t see the high levels of severe disease, which is great.
+Waghmare: Overall, children tend to have more mild or asymptomatic disease than adults, but given the high transmissibility of the delta strain and the high rates of community transmission, we are seeing an increase in both the number of cases and hospitalizations in children.
 I think the challenge is still really understanding what happens in a transplant recipient.
 The cases even reported to the national database are fairly low — Neel can speak to this — and the outcomes that are reported from COVID-19 in children who’ve undergone transplant don’t seem to be as severe as in the adults.
-That being said, this is also in the context of most kids being out of school in most of the country.
-So it’s a little hard to know how widespread school reopenings are going to affect these numbers.
+That being said, this was also in the context of most kids being out of school in most of the country.
+So it’s a little hard to know how widespread school reopenings will affect these numbers.
 Based on what we know from other respiratory viruses, I think that there is fair enough reason to be cautious with bone marrow transplant recipients.
-We don’t know if that mild disease that we see in most kids with coronavirus infection is going to directly translate to transplant recipients.

 What are some of the concerns and questions you’ve heard about this from your patients’ families?